 1973 Alfa Romeo Montreal by Bertone

-Discovered by long-time Pebble Beach judge John Ling in late 2011, chassis AR 1426330 was treated to a full cosmetic restoration, with a sympathetic mechanical rebuild by the Silverstone Company in Waukesha, Wisconsin.
-The respected Scott Grundfor oversaw the car’s final assembly, completion, and detailing, ensuring the Alfa presents in outstanding condition today.
+Chassis number AR 1426330 claims an outstanding restoration by highly regarded marque specialists, resulting in one of the best-prepared Montreals to become available in some time.
+Discovered by longtime Pebble Beach judge John Ling in late 2011, this car was treated to a full cosmetic restoration, with a sympathetic mechanical rebuild by the Silverstone Company in Waukesha, Wisconsin.
+The respected Scott Grundfor oversaw the car’s final assembly, completion, and detailing, so the Alfa presents in outstanding condition today.